mainmatter/mainmatter.com/_posts/2021-10-18-automating-ember-learning-releases-with-rust.md

 ---
-title: 'Automating Ember Core Learning Team releases with Rust'
+title: 'Automating Ember releases with Rust'
 author: 'Ricardo Mendes'
 github: locks
 twitter: locks
 topic: ember
 bio: 'Senior Frontend Engineer, Ember Framework and Learning Core teams member'
 description:
-  'Ricardo Mendes discusses a command like tool built in Rust that automates the releases process for the Ember Core Learning Team'
+  'Ricardo Mendes discusses a command-line tool built in Rust that automates the releases process for the Ember Core Learning Team'
 og:
   image: /assets/images/posts/2021-07-13-effective-infrastructure-for-efficient-development-workflows/og-image.png
 ---

 It's not trivial to release a new version of Ember.
-This process involves several different core teams – Framework, Data, CLI and Learning – who are responsible for several packages and resources between them.
-In this post we will go through the process of building a tool in Rust to automate the process for the Core Learning Team.
+This process involves several different core teams, who are responsible for several packages and resources between them.
+In this post we will go through how I used Rust to build the tool that is used to automate part of the Ember release.

 <!--break-->